BrianHicks/elm-cli/FIGHTME.md

 - `encode` vs `decode`
 - `push` vs `pull`

-### Responsibilities of a Parent or Root Subcommand
+### Parent Subcommands Have Responsibilities For Their Children

 If a parent subcommand has children, the parent has a few options.